BirkdaleHigh/ps-DynamicLearning/README.md

 # To Do List

 * `Update-User` should have test-user split off to remove compare-object output so it can be used to pipe further
-* Improve workflow to a solid import -> add -> edit -> export steps to upload to DL, currently we have separate but useful functions
-* Create `Export-DLUsers` that consumes `add-dlgroup`
-* Create `Import-DLUsers` to consume a CSV into something suitable for `Update-DLusers`
 * Finalize `New-DLUser` from reference.ps1 to be called in `update-DLUser` for adding new AD users to Dynamic learning to then have proper group assignment
-* `New-DLUser` needs to expose account password for distribution to students.
-* `Format-DLForHumans` should accept the same object about to be piped to `Export-DLUsers`

-# Class
-* DLuser class currently does not support group memberships

-Class is planned to be used by import-DLUser to create object from a data source that can be used by export-dluser which creates a CSV.